Dismissal, Carpool Lane & Parking Lot Procedures

 The diagrams below illustrate the dismissal procedures for students in grades K-6.
 These diagrams will also be prominently displayed in the Temple lobby at student pick-up times.

-For students in PRIMARY (grades K-2) parents must park their cars, come into the lobby, and look for the sign with the name of their child’s teacher.
+For students in PRIMARY (grades K-2): Guardians must park their cars, come into the lobby, and look for the sign with the name of their child’s teacher.
 Children will be lined up behind their teacher.

 Feel free to direct any questions about dismissal to Kim Roberts, Director of Education.